Ginger Rogers: Relationships and marriages

-Friendships
+Rogers, an only child, remained close to her mother, Lela Rogers, throughout her life.
+Lela was credited with pivotal contributions to her daughter's early successes in New York City and in Hollywood, and gave her much assistance in contract negotiations with RKO.
+She also wrote a children's mystery book with her daughter as the central character.

 Rogers was lifelong friends with actresses Lucille Ball and Bette Davis.
 She appeared with Ball in an episode of Here's Lucy on November 22, 1971, in which Rogers danced the Charleston for the first time in many years.
 Rogers starred in one of the earliest films co-directed and co-scripted by a woman, Wanda Tuchock's Finishing School (1934).
 Rogers maintained a close friendship with her cousin, writer/socialite Phyllis Fraser, the wife of Random House publisher Bennett Cerf.
 Rita Hayworth's maternal uncle, Vinton Hayworth, was married to Rogers's maternal aunt, Jean Owens.

-Religion
+Politics and beliefs

+Rogers was a lifelong member of the Republican Party and campaigned for Thomas Dewey in the 1944 presidential election, Barry Goldwater in the 1964 presidential election and Ronald Reagan in the 1966 California gubernatorial election.
+She was a strong opponent of Franklin Delano Roosevelt, speaking out against both him and his New Deal proposals.
+She was a member of the Daughters of the American Revolution.

 Rogers was raised a Christian Scientist and remained a lifelong adherent.
 Christian Science was a topic she discussed at length in her autobiography.
-Rogers's mother died in 1977.
-She remained at the 4-Rs (Rogers' Rogue River Ranch) until 1990.
-When the property was sold, Rogers moved to nearby Medford, Oregon.

 Interests

-Rogers was a talented tennis player, and entered the 1950 US Open.
+Rogers was a talented tennis player, and won the Texas State Charleston Championship in 1926.
+She later entered the 1950 US Open.
 However, she and Frank Shields were knocked out of the mixed doubles competition in the first round.

-Notable final appearances

-The city of Independence, Missouri designated the birthplace of Ginger Rogers a Historic Landmark property in 1994.
-That July 16, Ginger and her secretary, Roberta Olden, appeared at there a Ginger Rogers' Day celebration presented by the city, where plaque was affixed and Rogers signed over 2,000 autographs, one of her last public appearances.